charlieweinberger/uci-app-catalog/README.md

 <h1 align="center">UCI App Catalog</h1>

-<h3 align="center">An unofficial collection of uci-related websites and apps.
+<h3 align="center">An unofficial collection of UCI-related websites and apps.
 Find, save, and suggest websites for yourself to others to use while at UCI to make your daily lives better!

 </h3>